xd009642/streamer-template/README.md

 delay because neural network inferences are blocking and it can serve as a way of modelling how this impacts the performance of the async runtime.

+Opentelemetry support is also included with trace propagation via websockets!
+This is tricky because javascript doesn't let you set HTTP headers with websocket requests so one approach APIs I've used have gone with is including a trace-id in the first message sent over the websocket.
+I have replicated this and handled the faffy-pain of trace propagation.

 ## Future Work

 Things like limiting based on resources, i.e. we don't want to consume all